Last Updated on July 16, 2022 by Jim Ferri

 The bathrooms are huge with double sinks, Bvlgari toiletries, a separate shower and a sunken bathtub big enough for three or four people.

 There are three restaurants on the resort, all of which promote the “Wellness” theme with fresh, local ingredients.
 Almost unique among Mexican resorts, there are no buffet restaurants.

 Breakfast is a special treat at Kaax.
 It offers an excellent variety of Western and Mexican dishes like enchiladas and poblanos with chicken.
 There is even accompanied by a talented harpist.
 A pair of guitarists also stroll among guests in the evening at Kaax and at Zoetry’s high end French restaurant, the AAA Four Diamond La Canoa.
 T

 The fresh fish was, as expected, of exceptional quality with imaginative presentation and superb service.
 The complimentary house wines, both white and red from Chile, were okay but clearly low end.
 The resident sommelier told us they have plans to improve the house wines.

 The other Zoetry restaurant is the El Chiringuito Beachside Grill, with outdoor seating and a wide variety of wood fired specialties like chicken and pizza.
 The grilled red snapper we enjoyed was superb, especially accompanied by excellent Mexican draft beer.

-A brand-new section of Zoetry is called Impression Club, nine ocean front suites with butlers and even an on demand private chef.
-We were able to dine at the main Impression restaurant called Dragons with its superb Asian theme cuisine including signature Peking Duck, carved at the table by the Chef.
+A brand-new section of Zoetry is called Impression Club, nine ocean front suites with butlers and an on-demand private chef.
+We were able to dine at the main Impression restaurant called Dragons.
+It offers superb Asian theme cuisine including its signature Peking Duck, carved at the table by the Chef.